gdm/k8s-assessment/ASSIGNEMENT.md

 You have participated in a meeting with a client to assess their strategy to migrate their application to MicroServiced approach.
 They are currently hosting a customer facing web application on their on premise environment based on a NodeJS application behind an NGINX reverse proxy.
 They are utilizing a MongoDB cluster for storing data as well as an FTP server for their web pages files/code.
 They also maintain a cron server, mostly Bash and Python scripts, relevant to a small amount of jobs that needs to be executed a few times per day (no more than once per hour).
 Additionally, the client is developing a brand new API, and would like to host it on the new setup.
 All the above services are hosted on several virtual machines at the client's OnPremises datacenter.

-Finally, the customer currently has 3 environments, namely Development (DEV), Test (TST) and Production (PRD).
+Finally, the customer currently has 2 environments, namely Development (DEV) and Test (TST).

 The customer is interested in migrating the complete environment to a MicroServiced approach.
 They are not in a hurry, and they have given an indication that they want to go live on a Kubernetes setup 12 months after they have agreed on the vendor to support them in this journey.
 They want to make sure that they have enough time to adjust the application to any technology related changes originating from an infrastructure perspective.